September 13, 2023

 Okay, they work.
 But why?

 Structures of Equality is a reading comprehension tool.
-To complete the diagram, students must have an understanding of what the problem is asking.
+In order to draw the visual representation, or structure, students must have an understanding of what the problem is asking, or the math main idea.
 Through explicit, scaffolded instruction students learn how to dissect story problems to make sense of them.
-They then create visual representations that help them determine which operation to use.
+They then create diagrams that help them determine which operation to use.

 These models allow teachers to see where comprehension is breaking down.
 It also ensures that teachers understand whether the misconceptions students have are related to understanding what the problem is asking, or the computations.